joeduffy/blocker/README.md

 `--volume-driver blocker` and specifying your EBS volume ID as the name.
 E.g.:

     docker run -v vol-933e6c67:/test --volume-driver blocker ...

+Once the container starts, the volume will be accessible inside at `/test`.

+Volumes must be created and mounted prior to using them.
+Per Blocker's stance on simplicity, it doesn't attempt to do anything fancy here.

 The target volume must be in the same AWS region and availability zone as the machine running Docker.
 Blocker will print these out when it starts up.
 The